Printer Friendly

 1.

 a.
-To cut by striking with a heavy sharp tool, such as an ax: chop wood.
+To cut by striking with a heavy sharp tool, such as an axe: chop wood.

 b.
 To shape or form by chopping: chop a hole in the ice.

 c.
-To cut into small pieces: chop onions; chop up meat.
+To cut into small pieces: chop onions and carrots; chop up meat.

 d.
-To curtail as if by chopping: chopped off his sentence midway; are going to chop expenses.
+To reduce abruptly or by a large amount: chopped off his sentence midway; are going to chop expenses.

-2. Sports To hit or hit at with a short swift downward stroke.
+2. Sports To hit or swing at (a pitched ball) with a short downward stroke.

 v.intr.